fortrabbit/help/docs/memcache-pro.md

 ## Solution

 Meet Memcache(d) caching: the standard network cache which is extremely fast and reliable.
 Applying it correctly can boost the performance of most web applications dramatically.
-We offer optional Memcache scalings, which provision dedicated memcached servers, running on a single or two Nodes for data redundancy.
+We offer optional Memcache scalings, which provision dedicated memcached servers, running on a single Node, or two Nodes for data redundancy.

-The foremost use-case example are user sessions in the aforementioned multi-node scenario.
-Aside from those any kind of buffered data - such as expensive MySQL query results - can be stored and received extremely fast.
+The foremost use-case example is user sessions in the aforementioned multi-node scenario.
+Aside from these, any kind of buffered data - such as expensive MySQL query results - can be stored and retrieved extremely fast.

 ## Usage

 You can enable and scale Memcache in the [Dashboard](dashboard).
 The smallest available scaling is a memcached server running on a single Node and is primarily recommended for development scenarios.
-The additional Production scalings grow in size of memory and span across two nodes to offer high availability in outage scenarios.
+The additional Production scalings grow in memory size and span across two Nodes to offer high availability in outage scenarios.

 In PHP you have two drivers to connect to a memcached server: [Memcache](http://php.net/manual/en/book.memcache.php) and [Memcached](http://php.net/manual/en/book.memcached.php).
 If in doubt, use the former one.

 ## Production PHP and Memcache

-All PHP production scaling are running on two Nodes.
+All PHP production scaling runs on two Nodes.
 If your App needs to handle session data, you need to keep it consistent across the Nodes.
-Memcache is also our recommended a solution for this.
+Memcache is also our recommended solution for this.

 ## Access Memcache from your App